dcunited001/dcunited001.github.io/_posts/2016-05-16-the-paradox-of-creativity.md

 Metamodern ‘Transcendence’ and the Return of Myth](http://www.metamodernism.com/2015/10/21/reconstruction-metamodern-transcendence-and-the-return-of-myth/)

-    - but also, people living in a postmodern world, where mostly everything has been done in some way or another
-  - but, in this postmodern world, everyone can learn anything they want by going to wikipedia
-    - and this is how you most efficiently develop talent to be most valuable in todays world
-  - we live in a world that's like 2 steps away from downloading jujitsu from the matrix.
-    - but you can't so easily teach someone to be as creative as the people who discovered all this in the first place
+### Exercising Our Creative Muscles

+However, in a world standing on the shoulders of giants -- who are, in turn, standing on giants all the way down -- several things become limiting factors for creativity which present unique challenges.
+There is the sheer scale of time require to learn all the necessary skills to advance a field.
+This is a huge issue and so is all the repeat information you'll need to process when learning the required skills.

+Yet there is another more subtle limiting factor for us inhabitants of our postmodern world.
+In a world where mostly everything has been done in some way or another, people have less of a reward system in place to exercise their creative muscles.
+The opporunity for creativity dwindles and the cost for true invention skyrockets.
+Our drive to create diminshes, but our thirst doesn't disappear.
+Like anything else, if you don't use it, you lose it.

+We're two steps away from a world where it's possible to download jujitsu from the matrix -- yet, the need for many skills will be supplanted by tech.
+Outside of amusement or curiousity, there would be many skills we wouldn't need to download.
+We can currently learn nearly anything we want for free with Coursera and other online education tools.
+We are more in control of the design and development of our mind than ever before.
+But you can't so easily teach someone to be as creative as the people who struggled to innovate in the first place.

+## The Paradox of Creativity

+For people to profit from discoveries in society, there are more efficient ways to teach skills and subjects, but it's one that may or may not foster creative aptitude.
+It is simple with technology, but not easy, to optimize the education systems on quantity of knowledge developed -- though technology never replaces the community of IRL college and school.
+Yet, this is orthogonal to the knowledge required for creative process.
+And I would say that there is no set of knowledge which could completely replace the experience and passion that drives the creative process.

+Speaking firsthand, in a world where anyone can conjure up youtube videos of any fantastic combination of keywords, I've found myself desensitized to what should be truly amazing.
+We've become so oversaturated with access to prime content, sorted by viewcount and rating, that we can easily lose appreciation for the amazing experiences around us.
+It's like reality porn, since it strongly warps our notion of what's normal.
+It can drive people to strive harder, but obviously may lead to unrealistic expectations.

+### The Power of the Unknown

+In my head, a reel is playing my 2004 image of an amazing bboy hitting the most insane powermoves.
+The windmill sensei that brought me up in the bboy game comes to mind.
+I was so excited to meet this guy because I had never met anyone who could teach me how to bboy and here's this guy that, breaking it down for 120 seconds, pulled 200 kids into the center of the floor to watch.
+Fast forward just three years and getting a crowd that size so quick was impossible.
+The ability to have vicariously experience anything at any time sapped the magic from so much out there.
+And after TV shows like America's Best Dance Crew, it's to be expected this wouldn't be such a rarity in Roanoke.

+But there's really no replacing that kind of magic moment, where out of nowhere, life hands you precisely what you've been searching for.
+You just had no idea; your mind had no concept of it, but your heart felt it.
+That is the power of mystery in life and it's dying.
+There is power in seeing something, which your mind struggled to assess, model, measure and compare.
+That moment is what life is about, to me.

+### Simpsons Did It, Again!

+We rob ourselves of the power of these experiences by  ...

+(?)
+Multitudes of people who are incredibly smart, but less creative, especially in a world where anyone.

   - so this is a kind of paradox.
     - in order for people to take advantage of the things we've discovered as a society
       - there is more efficient way to teach them, but one that may or may not lead to cultivating a creative aptitude
     - but having lots of people who are incredibly smart, but less creative
       - especially in a world where anyone can stream a youtube video of any combination of amazing things
         - and the experience of watching this video can stem off the desire to actually do it
           - "Simpson's did it"
       - this may mean that we accelerate our implementation of science and technology,
         - but that we stagnate our progression of it, eventually
     - actually i don't think this is as much of an issue as it could be, immediately
       - but that it very well could be an important issue soon
         - say, 3 to 4 generations into this phenomenon of postmodern quasiomniscience
         - by that time, if we don't expend a bit of time and energy properly understanding how we got here
           - and the skills that were used and what motivated us, that could very well be lost
           - this has happended time and time again in history:
             - people understand where the have come from (the "what" ??)
               - and can mostly accurately understand one to two generations of history
             - people may remember the "how"
               - or they may be amazed at pyramids or stone statues on easter island
             - but they almost always forget the "why"
           - and this phenomenon of not understanding "why" will become infinitely more difficult to understand
             - in a world of overdriven sensory overload -- this is already a problem
             - there's so much information out there,
               - that it becomes difficult to discern things which were once just common sense
               - and it becomes common to philosophize and "discover" so mode of thinking or some phenomenon
                 - that everyone used to be familiar with
             - you can already see how this has effected us by contrasting eating habits now versus 100 years ago
               - and then observing how that effects our living habits
               - and correlating it to what the average 14 year old knows about the world
             - the skills and hard work that we gave up in the name of convenience
               - also endowed us with lots of useful knowledge
               - yet, we focus on how skills were mostly an encumbrance,
                 - and we totally overlook how replacing those skills with convenience
                   - leads to a vacuum in newer generations, where there was once experience and knowledge
             - so common agriculture practices are mostly lost to this generation
               - but there are great insights that can be attained from working in these trades for a year or two
                 - this is stuff that you'll only understand by doing it yourself for a protracted amount of time
                 - and it's stuff that someone can explain it to you and it'll go in one ear and out the other
                   - if they can even put it into words.
     - but i'm saying this phenonena of no longer understanding the value of a skill that's been replaced by convenience
       - relates to this paradox of creativity,
         - whereby when education is so streamlined that a bachelor's can be attained in 10 years
           - or when innovation is driven by AI
         - we'll forget the value of being creative
       	  - and it won't be something that we'll realize that we miss once it's gone
       	    - because even if we could turn away from the adumbration of sensory overload,
       	      - we won't know where to look to

 #PostModernism #ParadoxOfCreativity In the future, we'll forget creativity's worth & it won't be something we realize we miss once it's gone